-The President, the student conduct officer, or coordinator may impose an immediate emergency removal (hereafter, "removal") prior to the resolution of a charge of violation of the rules of conduct on the charged student.
-This removal includes the immediate exclusion from the institution and all of the institution's campuses, sites, locations, and property of a student for an interim period whenever the President determines that this is required to:
+The president, or the student conduct officer, may impose an immediate emergency removal (hereafter, "removal") prior to the resolution of a charge of violation of the rules of conduct on the charged student.
+This removal includes the immediate exclusion from the institution and all of the institution's campuses, sites, locations, and property of a student for an interim period whenever the president determines that this is required to:

-- (a) Ensure the safety and well-being of members of the institution's community; - (b) Protect institution property; - (c) Prevent the student from posing an ongoing threat of disruption of, or interference with, the normal operations of the institution; or - (d) Protect any student from discrimination, including sexual harassment or retaliation for the report of discrimination, including sexual harassment.
+- (a) Insure the safety and well-being of members of the institution's community; - (b) Protect institution property; or - (c) If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the institution; or - (d) Protect any student from sexual harassment or retaliation for the report of sexual harassment.